Former Kalinga Bowls Club remediation project - Kalinga

 About the project

-The remediation works will involve:
+The remediation works involved:

 - removing up to 500 mm of contaminated soil from the two bowling greens